Ireland Golf Vacations

-- County Sligo is the highest ranked courses, Enniscrone, Carne, Connemara and Donegal are very good value.
+- County Sligo is the highest-ranked golf course, and Enniscrone, Carne, Connemara and Donegal Golf Courses are very good value also.

 - Connemara Isles and Strandhill are hidden gems.

-- Westport is the best parkland course in the West, it features in Ireland’s Top 50 courses.
+- Westport is the best parkland golf course in the West, it features in Ireland’s Top 50 Golf Courses.

 North West Ireland highlights

 - Although it is remote this is one of our favourite areas for golf in Ireland.
-If you travel from Shannon or North East from Dublin you can first enjoy the links at Sligo and Donegal.
+If you travel from Shannon or North-East from Dublin you can first enjoy the golf links at Sligo and Donegal.

-- Rosapenna is a wonderful golf resort with two highly ranked links courses Sandy Hills and ‘The Old course’.
+- Rosapenna is a wonderful golf resort with two highly ranked links golf courses Sandy Hills and ‘The Old Course’.

-- Ballyliffen has a splendid hotel alongside two excellent links courses, Glashedy and ‘The Old Course’.
+- Ballyliffen has a splendid hotel alongside two excellent links golf courses, Glashedy and ‘The Old Course’.